 - Pay the Graduate Application Fee: $60

-- Official transcripts from all colleges/universities attended sent to the Criminal Justice Department (if you're a Weber State University graduate, call the records office and request that all of your transcripts be sent to the Department of Criminal Justice)
+- Official transcripts from all colleges/universities attended sent to the Department of Criminal Justice (if you're a Weber State University graduate, call the records office and request that all of your transcripts be sent to the Department of Criminal Justice)

-- A current resume or vita (be sure to include a current e-mail address)
+- A resume or vita (be sure to include a current e-mail address)

 - A written personal statement explaining interest in the program (2-3 double-spaced pages detailing how your past academic, professional, and personal experiences have prepared you for graduate work in general and our program in particular).

-- Three (3) Letters of Recommendation (send directly to the Department of Criminal Justice, c/o the Graduate Director)
+- Three (3) Letters of Recommendation (sent directly to the Department of Criminal Justice c/o the Graduate Director

 - TOEFL (for those who are not International Students, but for whom English is not their primary language)